fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 \newpage
 # Problem Analysis
-As explained during the introductory part, the main focus of the PSO algorithm is to find an approximate solution of a continuous optimization problem.
+As explained during the introductory part, the main focus of the PSO algorithm is to find an approximated solution of a continuous optimization problem.
 Therefore, we have relied on some of the most relevant benchmark functions for continuous optimization.
-The experiments focuses mostly on six of them, which are listed below:
+The experiments done focus mostly on six of them, which are listed below:

 - `sphere function`: unimodal function suitable for single objective optimization.
 The single optimum is located in $\vec{x} = \vec{0}$.
 The sphere function is defined as follows: